Why Girls Code the World?

 Available programs are listed below.
 If you are interested in learning more about what you can expect for this online program, feel free to contact us.
 If you would like to stay updated on our programming information as it comes out, please subscribe to our Parent Newsletter below.

-Students from New Hope-Solebury Upper Elementary School located in New Hope, PA can now sign up for our Girls Code the World Programming starting on Monday, October 5, 2020.
-This program will run biweekly until February 15, 2021 for a total of ten sessions.
-The program will be held virtually via Zoom and will be recorded every week.
+Students from Pennridge School District can now sign up for our Girls Code the World Programming starting on June 28, 2021.
+This program will run everyday until July 2, 2021 from 9:00 AM – 3:00 PM.
+The program will be held in-person via Zoom and will be recorded every week.

 Brian Helmuth is the Director of the Lawrence Community Center in Mercer County, New Jersey.
 He oversaw the partnership between HomeFront Inc. and Girls Code the World in August 2020.